Rod Moore: Junior season (2023)

 In 2023, Moore was listed as the preseason No. 5 ranked safety in college football, after being named an All-American honorable mention by Pro Football Focus as a sophomore.
 As a junior, Moore helped Michigan win a third consecutive Big Ten conference title, and a national championship.

 His most glorious moment came against Ohio State, on November 25.
-Moore recorded the game-ending interception, intercepting Ohio State quarterback Kyle McCord on the Buckeyes' final drive.
-Moore started 11 games for the wolverines, finishing the season with 38 tackles and 2 interceptions.
+Moore intercepted Ohio State quarterback Kyle McCord on the Buckeyes' final drive.
+Moore started 11 games for the Wolverines, finishing the season with 38 tackles and 2 interceptions.
 He was a third-team All-Big Ten selection.

-Senior season(s) (2024, 2025)
+Senior season(s) (2024–2026)

 Following Michigan’s national championship celebration, Moore announced he was returning for his senior season in 2024.
 Pro Football Focus named Moore as the best safety in college football to turn down the 2024 NFL draft.
 On March 25, 2024, Moore suffered a torn ACL during spring practice.
 Despite his injury, he was voted as a team captain for the 2024 season.

-After missing the entire season, Moore returned for a fifth season in 2025.
+After missing the entire 2024 season, Moore returned for a fifth year in 2025.
+Moore was again voted a captain, but missed most the season due to his knee injury and played sparingly in only three games.
+Moore was granted a second consecutive medical redshirt and returned to Michigan in 2026, where he became the first three-time captain for the program since the 1880s.